temporalio/sdk-python/README.md

 #### Exceptions

-* Workflows can raise exceptions to fail the workflow or the "workflow task" (i.e. suspend the workflow retrying).
+* Workflows/updates can raise exceptions to fail the workflow or the "workflow task" (i.e. suspend the workflow retrying).
 * Exceptions that are instances of `temporalio.exceptions.FailureError` will fail the workflow with that exception
   * For failing the workflow explicitly with a user exception, use `temporalio.exceptions.ApplicationError`.
 This can be marked non-retryable or include details as needed.